ramadiaz/xanny-go/README.md

 ## About The Project

-**Xanny Go Template** is a robust and scalable boilerplate for building RESTful APIs using Go (Golang).
+**Xanny Go** is a robust and scalable boilerplate for building RESTful APIs using Go (Golang).
 Designed with best practices and modern development in mind, this template serves as a starting point for backend projects, enabling developers to quickly set up and customize their API solutions.

 ---